MetPX/wmo_mesh/README.rst

 ----------------

   - for example, a raspberry pi.
-    - obtain raspberry pi.

     - install base raspbian from img ( 2018-11-13-raspbian-stretch-lite.img )

     # raspi-config

       - expand file system
+j
       - pick keyboard layout (En US)

     - reboot

   - do network settings.
-  - configure nework

   - update hostlist for actual addresses.

 any server running debian stretch is equivalent.
 Ubuntu 18.04 is fine also.
 Installation instructions will vary by distribution.